UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Dollimore.md

 Yes, well, by then there were other languages, like ALGOL, which were much higher-level than FORTRAN.
-I think FORTRAN ‘77 was trying to sort of fix some of those things, by putting things like IF/ELSE in the language, instead of just IF \[laughs\], and making a more useful sort of FOR loop, and things like that.
+I think FORTRAN ‘77 was trying to sort of fix some of those things, by putting things like IFELSE in the language, instead of just IF \laughs\, and making a more useful sort of FOR loop, and things like that.

 But there were people in industry that went on using it—I suppose